BTEC Extended Certificate in Health and Social Care

 Individual and group presentations.

 Keeping up to date with topical issues within the health, care and early years sectors.

 Practice exam questions.

 Independent Study Time:

-A successful Health & Social Care student will have an interest in the health, social care and early years sectors.
-Independent study time can support their studies by keeping up to date with topical issues, both national and local, detailing developments within the sectors.
-Watching documentaries and current affairs programmes, reading vocationally related journals and browsing the internet will all help to develop understanding and provide a broader knowledge.
-As well as this they will need to complete practice exam questions, specific homework tasks and most importantly coursework on a regular basis.
-Coursework is assessed regularly throughout a term to monitor a student’s progress and allow us to provide individual feedback including strategies for improvement.
+A successful Health & Social Care student will need to complete independent study by keeping up to date with topical issues, within the sector.
+They will need to complete practice exam questions, specific homework tasks and coursework assignments on a regular basis.
+Coursework is assessed regularly to monitor a student’s progress and allow for the provision of individual feedback including strategies for improvement.

 Mrs J Allen

 Curriculum Area Leader - Health & Social Care

 The Application Process begins in November of each year.
 Please contact Debbie Chick, Sixth Form Support, for further information or to request an application form.

 Click here for a printable version of this subject specification.